jQuery API

 <script>

-// this is the dom element clicked
+// `this` is the DOM element that was clicked

-var index = $("div").index(this);
+var index = $( "div" ).index( this );

-$("span").text("That was div index #" + index);
+$( "span" ).text( "That was div index #" + index );

 });